2019 Sudanese coup d'état: Coup d'état and aftermath

-On 11 April, the Sudanese military removed Omar al-Bashir from his position as President of Sudan, dissolved the cabinet and the National Legislature, and announced a three-month state of emergency, to be followed by a two-year transition period.
+On 11 April 2019, the Sudanese military removed Omar al-Bashir from his position as President of Sudan, dissolved the cabinet and the National Legislature, and announced a three-month state of emergency, to be followed by a two-year transition period.
 Lt.
-Gen. Ahmed Awad Ibn Auf, who was both the defense minister of Sudan and the Vice President of Sudan, declared himself the de facto Head of State, announced the suspension of the country's constitution, and imposed a curfew from 10 pm to 4 am, effectively ordering the dissolution of the ongoing protests.
-Along with the National Legislature and national government, state governments and legislative councils in Sudan were dissolved as well.
+Gen. Ahmed Awad Ibn Auf, who was both the defense minister of Sudan and the Vice President of Sudan, declared himself the de facto Head of State.
+He announced the suspension of the country's constitution and imposed a strict curfew, effectively ordering the dissolution of the ongoing protests.
+Along with the national government, state governments and regional legislative councils were systematically dissolved.

 State media reported that all political prisoners, including anti-Bashir protest leaders, were being released from jail.
 Al-Bashir's National Congress Party responded by announcing that they would hold a rally supporting the ousted president.
-Soldiers also raided the offices of the Islamic Movement, the main ideological wing of the National Congress, in Khartoum.
+In retaliation, soldiers raided the offices of the Islamic Movement, the main ideological wing of the ruling party, in Khartoum.

-On 12 April, the ruling military government agreed to shorten the length of its rule to "as early as a month" and transfer control to a civilian government if negotiations could result in a new government being formed.
-That evening, Auf stepped down as head of the military council and made Lt.
-Gen. Abdel Fattah Abdelrahman Burhan, who serves as general inspector of the armed forces, his successor.
-This came following protests over his decision not to extradite Bashir to the International Criminal Court.
-The resignation was regarded as a "triumph" by the protestors, who were overjoyed.
-Burhan is considered to have a cleaner record than the rest of al-Bashir's generals and is not wanted or implicated for war crimes by any international court.
-He was one of the generals who had reached out to protesters during their week-long encampment near the military headquarters, meeting with them face to face and listening to their views.
+The following day, facing intense pressure, the ruling military government agreed to shorten the length of its rule and transfer control to a civilian authority if negotiations were successful.
+That evening, Auf stepped down as head of the military council following protests over his decision not to extradite Bashir to the International Criminal Court.
+He was succeeded by Lt.
+Gen. Abdel Fattah Abdelrahman Burhan, the general inspector of the armed forces, a move celebrated as a "triumph" by the overjoyed protestors.
+Burhan was considered to have a cleaner record than the rest of al-Bashir's generals and was not implicated in war crimes.

 Anti-Omar al-Bashir revolutionary street stencil in Khartoum which reads "Leave" in Arabic.